1994

 –“The Fishy Laugh / Reign of the Joker!” by Steve Englehart/Trevor Von Eeden (Legends of the DC Universe #26-27) March to April 2000

 Immediately following the events of Englehart’s “Laughing Fish” story, Joker escapes from Batman and dives into Gotham Bay.
 Nearly drowning, Joker is rescued and given oxygen by an invading Atlantean army which has traced the source of the devastating pollution to Gotham.
 Aquaman meets Joker for the first time, and despite having been recently drafted into the JLA, Aquaman doesn’t have much experience interacting with humans yet, nor does he seem to have any knowledge of human culture or history.
 A confused Aquaman is fooled into believing that Joker is “King of the Land.”
 When Joker promises to help formulate a cure for the poisoned fishies of the sea, the invasion is halted, and the “King” is escorted to Atlantis.
 In Atlantis, Joker is able to seduce high ranking scientist Felua, who uses her political pull to influence the royal council to dethrone Aquaman.
 A disgraced Aquaman travels to Gotham and meets with Batman.
-(NOTE: Batman should not be wearing the yellow-oval costume yet.
+(NOTE: Batman should not be wearing the yellow oval costume yet.
 Ignore.)
 The two heroes have only recently met and are wary of each other, despite the fact that they are both now affiliated with the JLA.
 Batman gives Aquaman the Joker Venom antidote and sends him on his way.
 In Atlantis, Aquaman outs Joker as a fraud and reclaims his throne from a puppet monarch that had been appointed by Joker and Felua.
 Joker escapes back to Gotham unharmed with his Atlantean lover, but the GCPD and the Dark Knight find Felua’s grinning corpse washed up near the docks a day later.

 –FLASHBACK: From Batman Confidential #50-54—and referenced in JLA Secret Files and Origins #2 Part 2.
 The “Super Powers” storyline supposedly takes place “seven years” before the Year Ten portion of the “mind-wipe scandal.”
 However, this item should occur two years before the start of the “mind-wipe scandal” (and four years before Year Ten) to fit correctly onto the timeline.
 This tale details how and why Batman finally decides to interact more closely with his fellow JLA teammates, whom he has been avoiding ever since forming the team following the Appelaxian affair.
 After over two weeks of investigation into a string of random kidnappings, Batman follows the criminal trail to an abandoned hockey arena where he discovers the barely-alive, emaciated victims attached to a giant alien-looking machine.
 Batman then fights a grotesque green-skinned, bug-eyed humanoid named Fortas and winds up with three broken ribs and a concussion.
 The Caped Crusader heals up and then breaks into JLA HQ to search the team’s records for information regarding Fortas.
 (Ever since its inception last year, the JLA has been building a vast criminal database and archiving detailed case-files after each mission.
 The case-files are analog and physical, typed-out and added to a giant tome while the criminal database is digital.
 The JLA will continue to record detailed case-files and build its database for the entirety of its existence.)
 While Batman scans the computer files, the JLA returns and attacks the intruder!
 Batman then defeats the entire JLA with ease!
 IMPORTANT RETCON INFO: Before continuing, I should mention that author Marc Guggenheim writes this story as if this is the first time Batman is interacting with these other heroes.
 Obviously, this is completely untrue.
 While the JLA very well might attack Batman for breaking into the HQ, they do know Batman way more than Guggenheim elaborates.
 For example, Bruce would have been close friends with J’onn and Diana at this point.
 Moving on, J’onn has the team back down, leaving the Dark Knight to go fight Fortas alone.
 In the end, the JLA helps Batman defeat Fortas and an army of “highly evolved” monster-people (the kidnapped victims transformed by the machine in the hockey arena).
 Following the victory, Bruce accepts his JLA transmitter and will begin regularly joining the team on missions from now on, although he still has yet to verbally/officially join the team full-time.
+We can also assume that, from this point onward, Batman will routinely train with his JLA teammates (although we’ll have to imagine these training sessions sprinkled throughout the chronology ahead).

 –REFERENCE: In Action Comics #650, JLA Secret Files and Origins #2 Part 2, and Hourman #16—originally told in The Brave and The Bold #29.
 The JLA defeats Xotar aka The Weapons Master.
 After wrapping the case, the JLA keeps Xotar’s gauntlets, deciding to start-up an official team trophy room at their HQ.
 Note that the JLA—and its many future incarnations—will constantly collect trophies, moving forward.
 Batman won’t always be present for all the collecting.
 Despite the fact that the JLA will have multiple HQs destroyed and move multiple times, the majority of the trophies will always be saved and moved along to each new HQ location.